Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Wall texture is a lot like a mountain range.
 It has peaks and valleys.
-To make your job as effortless as it can possibly be, you need to get rid of as many of the peaks as possible.
+To make your job as effortless as it can possibly be, you need to get rid of as many peaks as possible.
 Use a normal paint scraper to do this.
 Using moderate pressure, scrape up and down and back and forth, hitting the same spot several times.
-I have found this task to be a thousand times easier it you have sharp paint scraper blades.
+I have found this task to be a thousand times easier if you have sharp paint scraper blades.
 Get a few new blades before attempting.

 You will need a small ladder to reach the upper portions of the wall and the ceiling if it is covered as well.
 This portion of the process will leave a coat of fine texture chips on the floor.
-Unlike dust if you sanded, these chips are easily cleaned up.
+Unlike dust, if you sanded, these chips are easily cleaned up.
 Despite the residue not being super fine, I still recommend wearing a respirator.

 2. Prepare the Wall Covering

-You will be covering the knocked down texture with normal drywall joint compound, commonly call mud.
+You will be covering the knocked-down texture with normal drywall joint compound, commonly call mud.
 It is multitudes more difficult and tiring if you use the mud at full strength.
 Put half of the bucket of mud into another bucket; it will be much easier and less messy to mix this way.
 Cover the original bucket for later use.

 Slowly add water, about a quarter cup at a time, and use a mixing paddle on a portable drill to mix.
-The consistency you want it that of yogurt.
+The consistency you want is that of yogurt.
 It needs to be as thin as possible but still stick to your taping knife.
 Add additional water or more full-strength mud from the original bucket to adjust.